DataDog/datadog-kafka-connect-logs/README.md

     "name": "datadog-kafka-connect-logs",
     "config": {
       "connector.class": "com.datadoghq.connect.logs.DatadogLogsSinkConnector",
+      "datadog.api_key": "<YOUR_API_KEY>",
       "tasks.max": "3",
       "topics":"<YOUR_TOPIC>",
     }
   }'
 ```

-7. You can verify that data is ingested to the Datadog platform by searching for `kafka-connect` as the `ddsource`.
+7. You can verify that data is ingested to the Datadog platform by searching for `source:kafka-connect` in the Log
+Explorer tab
 8. Use the following commands to check status, and manage connectors and tasks:

 ```